 Getting all of those things ironed out is essential for building brand recognition.
-After all, how are people going to recognise your brand if it doesn’t have a clearly-defined, consistent identity?
+After all, how are people going to recognize your brand if it doesn’t have a clearly-defined, consistent identity?

 Everything you ever wanted to know (but were afraid to ask)

 Think of it this way: if brand recognition (and brand awareness) is winning the gold medal at the Olympics, then brand identity is all the training you put in to make it happen.

 The benefits of high brand recognition

 Increasing brand recognition will improve your brand equity – the overall value of your brand and its worth – by bolstering its overall profile in relation to your competitors.
 Doing that will have several positive knock-on effects for both your products and business as a whole.

 High brand recall gives you wiggle room to price your products higher than supply and demand would otherwise allow.
 This is value-based pricing, and it can be positively impacted by the number of customers who can recognise your brand amongst a list of alternatives.